lara-zeus/bolt/docs/events.md

 ];
 ```

-* finally, you can receive the form object in the `handle` method, and do whatever you want.
+* Finally, you can receive the form object in the `handle` method and do whatever you want.
-for example:
+  For example:

 ```php
 Mail::to(User::first())->send(new \App\Mail\Contact(